aliddell/alanliddell.com/content/posts/sylvester-rotations.md

 Since $A$ and $B$ are rotation matrices, they share at least one eigenvalue (namely, 1), and so a solution, if it exists, is not unique.
 Does a unique solution exist in $SO(3)$?

-(The answer is probably not and you'll have to settle for a minimizer.
+The answer is probably not and you'll have to settle for a minimizer.
-I think we're looking at another permadraft...)
+The problem I'm looking at appears to be related to the orthogonal Procrustes problem, or Wahba's problem.
+I need to sit down and get clarity on the relations here.

+Side note: It was only after a fair amount of time thinking this over that I discovered orthogonal Procrustes and Wahba.

 More to the point, what about rotations followed by translations?
 Take a point $x \in \mathbb{R}^3$.